crl/Next-Generation-Character-Rendering/README.md

 # Next-Generation-Character-Rendering
-My implementation for character rendering in unity URP, including eyes、face and hair.
+My implementation for character rendering in unity URP, including eyes、face and hair.I will not upload any texture or obj resources, only describe the algrithm I used.

 For face I will try to render with 4s and Pre-integration algrithmn.